paulhurgh/ProgramsInformationPeople/_sources/StringFormatting/ExtraExercises.rst

 .. activecode:: ee_interpolation_05
    :tags: StringFormatting/Interpolation.rst
+   :spacedrepetition: True

+   5. The list of tuples, ``order``, contains information about pizza orders.
+It contains information on whether or not the order is a pickup or delivery, how many pizzas were ordered, the kind of pizzas, and in how many minutes they need to be ready.
+Create a list called ``response`` that gives a response to each order.
+For a delivery, if the order input is ("delivery", 1, "cheese", 10), the response should be "Your 1 cheese pizza will be delivered in 10 minutes".
+If the order is a pickup, the response should be "Come pick up your 1 cheese pizza in 10 minutes".

    order = [("delivery", 3, "pepperoni", 20), ("pickup", 4, "cheese", 10), ("pickup", 2, "combo", 5), ("delivery", 10, "cheese", 15), ("delivery", 1, "supreme", 60)]